 Use of computers in the courtroom is permitted only to the extent that it does not interfere with judicial proceedings or the ability of the public to observe the proceedings.
 A presiding judge may order the discontinuance of the use of such computers at any time.

 The Court cannot provide technical support for the wireless network related to hardware, software or the operating system.
-Authorized users will be provided with a WEP key needed for access to the wireless network.
-For additional information contact the CM/ECF Help Desk at (213) 894-2365.
+Authorized users will be provided with a WEP key needed for access to the wireless network by contacting the CM/ECF Help Desk at (213) 894-2365.

 Frequently Asked Questions about the Court's Wireless Network:

-4. How do I connect to the Bankruptcy's Wireless network?
+1. How do I connect to the Wireless network at the Bankruptcy Court?

 You will not be "blocked" from accessing the network because of too many users on the system.
-However, when many users are on the network you may experience slower connection times.
+However, when many users are on the network, you may experience slower network performance.

 The bandwidth available for the wireless internet connection is shared with all others on the network.
 To show consideration for others' needs, we ask that you not download excessively large files or access streaming audio/video.

-You need a laptop computer with a Wireless Network PC Card (802.11b/g).
+You need a wifi enabled mobile device (e.g., iPad, iPhone, Android, etc.) or a laptop computer with a Wireless Network PC Card (802.11a/b/g).
 Most new laptops come with an installed wireless card.
 If you purchase a card for a laptop without a pre-installed card, follow the manufacturer's instructions to install it on your computer.